zalando/skipper/docs/tutorials/basics.md

 ## Current routing table

-To investigate the current routing table skipper has loaded into its memory, you can use the `-support-listener` endpoint, which defaults to port 9911.
+To investigate the current routing table skipper has loaded into its memory, you can use the `-support-listener`, which defaults to port 9911 and you have to do a GET request to the `/routes` endpoint.

 Example: